 Objective: Elbows at the or near desk level, relaxed shoulders, flat on the floor

-Knowing this baseline can help you determine whether a standard desk is fine for you or if modifications and workarounds need to be made in order to make your setup better ergonomically.
+Knowing this baseline can help you determine whether a standard desk is fine for you or if modifications and workarounds are needed to improve the ergonomics of your setup.

 What Is the Average and Typical Desk Height?

 The average height of a desk is the same as the standard desk height, so if you address that, you should be good.
-This measurement is the most common because it fits the body sizes of many adults and serves a fairly good job for general office needs.
+This measurement is the most common because it fits the body sizes of many adults and serves well for general office needs.

 The typical desk height you’ll see can vary slightly depending on where the desk is used: